IgoRamli/serverless-demo/README.md

 Cloud AutoML is a suite of machine learning products that enables developers with limited machine learning expertise to train high-quality models specific to their business needs.
 It relies on Google’s state-of-the-art transfer learning and neural architecture search technology.

 One of the more specific use case of AutoML is image classification.
-In thi step, you will train a Machine Learning model using AutoML by feeding it with several test images.
+In this step, you will train a Machine Learning model using AutoML by feeding it several test images.

 - Go to [Cloud Storage](https://console.cloud.google.com/storage), click **Create Bucket**.
 - Fill out the name of the bucket and set the location to `us-central1`.